ibarwick/fbsql/README.txt

  - autocommit mode (default: on)
  - indicates transaction status in the prompt

+Note that by default, fbsql assumes a UTF-8 environment.
+An alternative encoding can be provided with the -C/--client-encoding command line option, however it is not possible to switch encoding during a session.

-It is however far from complete.
+fbsql is far from complete.
 USE AT YOUR OWN RISK.

 Installation